 Because the true digital value of music assets depends on provenance, permanence, and structure - not just an audio file.

-Fundamental Shift: From Files to an Assets
+Fundamental Shift: From Files to Assets

-Music digital distribution requires a shift beyond flat audio files to session-container-based digital assets.
+Music digital distribution requires a shift beyond flat audio files to session- container-based digital assets.

 This shift is not aesthetic or optional; it is driven by: